Convex hypersurface theory in contact topology: A convexity criterion

-Following the terminology from \cite{CE12}, a smooth function $f: Y \to \R$ is \emph{generalized Morse} if the critical points of $f$ are either nondegenerate or of \emph{birth-death} type.
-Here a critical point $p \in Y$ of $f$ is of birth-death type if there exist local coordinates around $p$ such that $f$ takes the form
+A smooth function $f: Y \to \R$ is \emph{$1$-Morse} if the critical points of $f$ are either nondegenerate or of \emph{birth-death type}.
+Here a critical point $p \in Y$ of $f$ is of \emph{birth-death type} (also called \emph{embryonic}) if there exist local coordinates $x_1,\dots,x_n$ about $p$ such that $f$ takes the form

 Similarly, $k$ is defined to be the \emph{(Morse) index} of $p$.
-The birth-death type critical point fits into a $1$-parameter family of (generalized) Morse functions
+The birth-death type critical point fits into a $1$-parameter family of $1$-Morse functions

-such that for $t<0$, there exist two nondegenerate critical points of indices $k$ and $k+1$; for $t=0$, there exists a birth-death type critical points; and for $t>0$, there are no critical points.
+such that for $t<0$, there exist two nondegenerate critical points of indices $k$ and $k+1$; for $t=0$, there exists a birth-death type critical point; and for $t>0$, there are no critical points.

-It is a well-known fact (due to Morse) that any smooth function can be $C^{\infty}$-approximated by a Morse function.
-Moreover, Cerf proved that any $1$-parameter family of smooth functions can be $C^{\infty}$-approximated by a family of generalized Morse functions, where the birth-death type critical points appear as described above, only at isolated moments.
+It is a well-known fact due to Morse that any smooth function can be $C^{\infty}$-approximated by a Morse function.
+Moreover, Cerf proved that any $1$-parameter family of smooth functions can be $C^{\infty}$-approximated by a family of $1$-Morse functions, where the birth-death type critical points as above occur only at isolated moments.

-Given a generalized Morse function $f: Y \to \R$, we say a vector field $v$ on $Y$ is \emph{gradient-like} for $f$ if the following two conditions are satisfied: \begin{itemize} \item[(GL1)] Near each critical point of $f$, $v=\nabla f$ with respect to some Riemannian metric; and \item[(GL2)] $f$ is strictly increasing along (non-constant) flow lines of $v$. \end{itemize}
+Given a $1$-Morse function $f: Y \to \R$, we say a vector field $v$ on $Y$ is \emph{gradient-like} for $f$ if the following two conditions are satisfied: \begin{itemize} \item[(GL1)] Near each critical point of $f$, $v=\nabla f$ with respect to some Riemannian metric; and \item[(GL2)] $f$ is strictly increasing along (non-constant) flow lines of $v$. \end{itemize}